HOW TO GET A DIVORCE

-Divorce (or the dissolution of marriage) is the termination of a marital union, the cancelling and/or reorganizing of the legal duties and responsibilities of marriage, thus dissolving the bonds of matrimony between a married couple under the rule of law of the particular country and/or state.
+Divorce is the termination of a marital union, the cancelling and/or reorganizing of the legal duties and responsibilities of marriage, thus dissolving the bonds of matrimony between a married couple under the rule of law of the particular country and/or state.

 Filing for a divorce in Nigeria can be a stressful experience: affecting finances, living arrangements, household jobs, schedules etc.

 Meanwhile, it is better to learn more about how to get a divorce in Nigeria before filing for a divorce.
-It is also important for anyone seeking a divorce to know that there are different disputes resolutions and mediation mechanisms in Nigeria that can intervene on matrimonial matters, and the divorce should only be considered as a last resort for anyone facing a troubling marriage.
+It is also important for anyone seeking to understand how to get a divorce that there are different disputes resolutions and mediation mechanisms in Nigeria that can intervene on matrimonial matters, and the divorce should only be considered as a last resort for anyone facing a troubling marriage.

 However, if someone must consider the option of a divorce, the followings are necessary steps or things to put into consideration: